Is this the ultimate bean-to-cup coffee machine for iced drinks? We try De'Longhi's latest offering

 Unboxing, setting up and first impressions

 Make no mistake, this is a big coffee machine, so I’d definitely recommend checking the dimensions and making sure you have the space.
+After all, one of the major coffee machine mistakes is picking the wrong model for your kitchen.
 The coffee machine itself came out of the box fully assembled.
 The additional accessories include two milk carafes, a travel mug, an ice cube tray, a coffee scoop, a water softener filter, and a cleaning brush.

 Initially I gave the accessories and the removable water container a quick wash.
 Then I filled the water container and followed instructions on the screen to start a rinse cycle.
 This was quick and simple and afterwards, it’s pretty much ready to go.